(Also known as: how to get the most from your data without making a fool of yourself.)

 Numerical Recipes: Very commonly used.
 Although the text of the book is available online for free, the routines are proprietary, and you're supposed to buy the book if you use any of the routines.
 Available in C, C++, and FORTRAN.

-Missed exams: There will be
+Missed exams: There will

-make-up options.
+to discuss make-up options.

 Religious holidays: Students